racingthebeam/arcade-sim/README.md

 Customer attributes:

+  - age: fixed at creation time; used to scale how much certain activities interest them, and to limit access to certain things
   - money: used to pay for games, food, drink etc.
   - skill vector: one entry for each game type
   - hunger: increases over time; once it hits a threshold, customer will prioritise finding food